Stegron: Fictional character biography

-Stegron later collaborates with Sauron in a plan to turn humanity into dinosaurs where they fought Spider-Man and the mutant students from the Jean Grey School for Higher Learning.
-The duo's plans are unraveled by their own infighting, purposely exacerbated by their mutual crush Shark Girl who caused their powers to neutralize each other.
+Stegron later collaborates with Sauron in a plan to turn humanity into dinosaurs, battling Spider-Man and the mutant students from the Jean Grey School for Higher Learning.
+The duo's plans are unraveled by their own infighting, purposely exacerbated by their mutual crush Shark-Girl who caused their powers to neutralize each other.

 Stegron is later revealed as the mastermind behind a monster attack on a church.
 After Eddie Brock discovers one of Stegron's dinosaurs and delivers it to Liz Allan, CEO of Alchemax, he heads down the sewers and finds his lair, until he is spotted and captured.
-Venom then manages to escape with help from Moon Girl and Devil Dinosaur, who were investigating the dinosaur attacks.
+Venom escapes with help from Moon Girl and Devil Dinosaur, who were investigating the dinosaur attacks.
 When Venom and Moon Girl return to the hideout, Stegron takes control of Devil Dinosaur and sends him to attack them.
-Stegron revealed that he had earlier been hired by Alchemax to find a way to have healing factors placed in humans which led to him doing his dinosaur serum experiments on homeless people and wild animals.
-Before Stegron can dump the dinosaur serum into the water supply, Venom and Moon Girl worked together to free Devil Dinosaur from Stegron's control and defeat Stegron who was placed in Alchemax's custody.
-Though his Dinosaur People creations still resided underground.
+Stegron revealed that he had earlier been hired by Alchemax to find a way to have healing factors placed in humans, which led to him experimenting on homeless people and animals.
+Before Stegron can dump the dinosaur serum into the water supply, Venom and Moon Girl free Devil Dinosaur from Stegron's control and defeat Stegron, who is placed in Alchemax's custody.

-In a prelude to the "Hunted" storyline, Stegron is among the animal-themed characters captured by Taskmaster and Black Ant on Kraven the Hunter's behalf.
+In the "Hunted" storyline, Stegron is among the animal-themed characters captured by Taskmaster and Black Ant on Kraven the Hunter's behalf.
 He is among those who Arcade publicly reveals as the Savage Six.

-During the "Sinister War" storyline, Stegron was with the Savage Six when they attack the sight of where the movie that Mary Jane Watson and a disguised Mysterio made was shown.

-Stegron later appears as a member of Octavia Vermis' Anti-Arach9.

 Powers and abilities

-Stegron has superhuman strength, speed, stamina, and durability.
-Stegron possesses a prehensile tail, which he can use as a weapon or to grasp items, as well as sharp claws and teeth.
-His skin is very durable and is virtually bulletproof.
-Stegron also has the mental ability to control or manipulate any dinosaur in an unknown area around him.
-He has exhibited the power to control or manipulate the reptilian part of the brain in any life form.

-During their ill-fated alliance, Sauron granted Stegron the ability to drain life force from others through physical contact.
+Stegron possesses superhuman physical abilities, as well as powerful claws and teeth and a prehensile tail.
+He also has the mental ability to control other reptiles.
+During their alliance, Sauron granted Stegron the ability to drain life force via physical contact.

 Like other reptiles, Stegron is vulnerable to cold temperatures.